- No win, no fee

 Examples of Medical Negligence Payouts

 NHS medical negligence payouts in the UK have steadily increased over the last several years.
-The total bill for the last year currently sits at £2.2 billion.
+The total number of compensation claims in 2012/22 rose from 13,351 to 15,078.
 While the amount received after harm or injury varies greatly, there have been recent cases that have made headlines, due in part to the amount received.

 One such example is the family of a young boy who were awarded £37 million after failings by Guy’s and St Thomas’ NHS Foundation Trust left the child brain damaged and needing life-long care.
 There are several other notable NHS negligence claims where harmed patients and their families have received more than £2 million based on the damages they incurred.